vincentchachere/osticket-prereqs/README.md

 ### 20. ) When that's done Click: `Close` and Go To: your `Internet Browser in Microsoft Edge`

-- Skip all the Pop-Ups & Uncheck all the boxes
+- Skip All the Pop-Ups & Uncheck All the Boxes

 - Click: `Start without your data`

-- Uncheck the Box
+- `Uncheck the Box`

-- Continue without this data
+- Click: `Continue without this data`

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/b360cb70-7b73-4879-bb17-614ac2dd9db8"><br>